IntelLabs/encrypted-computing-sdk/assembler_tools/hec-assembler-tools/docsrc/specs.md

 - A register bank cannot be accessed for writing more than once in the same cycle.
 Writes normally occur on the last cycle of instructions.

-- A register bank can be accessed for a single read and a single write simulataneously in the same cycle.
+- A register bank can be accessed for a single read and a single write simultaneously in the same cycle.

 ## Output File Formats